stas/thesis/chapters/2_architecture.md

 consolidates the security aspect of the API without requiring an end-user to change his authentication credentials on a regularly basis.

-By using Rails web framework the endpoints are handled by controllers and are very expressive.
-This was possible by following a programming pattern encouraged by the framework community and called _Skinny Controller, Fat Model_[^fatmodel].
+By following a programming pattern encouraged by the framework community and called _Skinny Controller, Fat Model_[^fatmodel], the controllers complexity was also eliminated.
+Following this practice proved to lead to a cleaner, more maintainable and testable code-base.
+Below is the source code listing for the conversations controller.

-Following this practice results in a cleaner, more maintainable and testable code-base.
-I will list the conversations controller source code in order to provide an example of the final result.
+\newpage

 ```ruby
 # API (v1) Conversation controller class